exercism/elm/exercises/practice/leap/.approaches/if-expression/content.md

     divisibleBy number =
       modBy number year == 0
   in
-    if divisibleBy 400 then
-      True

-    else if divisibleBy 100 then
+    if divisibleBy 100 then
-      False
+      divisibleBy 400

     else
       divisibleBy 4
 ```